 - Whisk the oats, flour, baking soda, salt, and cinnamon together in a medium bowl.
 Set aside.

-- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the softened butter and both sugars together on medium speed until creamy, about 2 minutes.
+- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the softened butter and both sugars together on medium speed until creamy, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the egg and mix on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
 Add the maple syrup and vanilla and mix on high until combined.

 - Add the dry ingredients and the zucchini to the wet ingredients, then mix on low speed until combined.
 With the mixer still running on low speed, beat in the chocolate chips.
 Cover and chill the dough in the refrigerator for at least 2 hours (and up to 4 days).
 If chilling for longer than a few hours, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite hard.